Zombie

 Goodbye, Guest

-Reading this transcript of a conversation between an AI and a person who fell in love with the AI, I was struck by how unlikeable the Chat/Bing/LaMDA characters are.
+Reading the transcript of a conversation between an AI and a person who fell in love with the AI, I was struck by how unlikeable the Chat/Bing/LaMDA characters are.

 In this case, it’s the AI’s rambling about winning trust via “kindness and compassion” that rubs me the wrong way.